GerHobbelt/RE-flex/doc/index.md

   `w`           | display regex syntax errors before raising them as exceptions

-The compilation of a `reflex::Pattern` object into a FSM may throw an exception with option `"r"` when the regex string has problems:
+The compilation of a `reflex::Pattern` object into a FSM may throw an exception with option `"r"` when the specified regex has problems:

 ~~~{.cpp}
     try